OneDSix/RconCore/README.md

 public class YourServer {
     public YourServer() {
         try {
-            // Starts a server on 127.0.0.1:27015, with the password "mypassword", and with handling from YourHandling RconServer rcon = new RconServer(27015, "mypassword", new YourHandling());
+            // Starts a server on 127.0.0.1:27015, with the password "mypassword",
+            // and with handling from the YourHandling class RconServer rcon = new RconServer(27015, "mypassword", new YourHandling());
         } catch (IOException ioe) {
             // Again, this shouldn't happen unless something went horribly wrong